wp-plugins/design-approval-system/readme.txt

 == Description ==

-= Join us on Facebook! =
-Don't get left behind!
-Make sure you "Like" our [Facebook](http://www.facebook.com/DesignApprovalSystem) for News, Updates, and Coupons!
-CYBER Monday Sale Today!
-See our [Facebook](http://www.facebook.com/DesignApprovalSystem) for Details!

 = DAS PRO BUNDLE =
 Grab our [Pro Bundle](http://www.slickremix.com/product-category/design-approval-system-extensions) and step up your game even more.

 Here is a quick look at the [Design Approval System](http://youtu.be/1CtzTrPuc1A):
 [youtube http://www.youtube.com/watch?v=1CtzTrPuc1A]

+= Join us on Facebook! =
+Don't get left behind!
+Make sure you "Like" our [Facebook](http://www.facebook.com/DesignApprovalSystem) for News, Updates, and Coupons!

 Here what you, the clients, and the plugin can do: